Fact checked

 When creating a will, people often have particular wishes for who they would like to receive certain assets.
 Whether it’s because the item has high financial or sentimental value, it provides peace of mind knowing who will be able to enjoy the possessions you’ve accumulated over your lifetime.
 In this article we’ll explain how to leave specific gifts in your will, why you should leave specific gifts, what you can and can’t leave as a specific gift and other important nuances.

-What is a specific gift?
+What is a specific gift in a will?

 A specific gift is a particular item or amount of money that you leave to a beneficiary in your will.
 For example, leaving your gold watch to your sister, or leaving $1000 to your brother.
 A specific gift can be left to a person, charity, school or non-profit organization.